Will Bangor University be banning meat products from being sold on campus?

 The University provides single-use takeaway coffee cups for customers who do not have a reusable cup.
 If the University were to ban single-use coffee cups we would exclude those who do not have reusable cups from being able to purchase drinks at University outlets.
 Reusable coffee cups and water bottles are available to purchase from the University.
 When purchasing a new reusable coffee cup, you can get your first tea or coffee for free and then receive and 10p discount on every cup of tea/coffee you purchase in the reusable cup after that.

 What is Bangor University doing about the sustainability of promotional “freebies”?

 We are working with departments internally within the University to help them think about the sustainability of the promotional items they give out at events.

 Undeb are also creating their own Sustainable Procurement Policy which will include guidance for stall holders at Undeb events like Serendipity, regarding sustainability and promotional “freebies”.

 What is Bangor University doing about period poverty?

 Undeb Bangor have taken a lead on addressing period poverty at the University.
-Free sanitary supplies are available in the accessible toilet at Undeb, Pontio level 4.
+Free sanitary supplies are available in many toilets around the campus.

 Where does rubbish and recycling from Bangor University go?